golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 {% partial file="ray/recommend-venv.md" /%}

 The Ray cluster launcher is part of the Ray CLI.
-Use the CLI to start and stop a ray cluster using commands such as `ray up` and `ray down`.
+Use the CLI to start and stop a Ray cluster using commands such as `ray up` and `ray down`.
 You can use pip to install the Ray CLI with cluster launcher support.

 You need to download the Golem cluster manager, which enables Ray to utilize the Golem network nodes.